-The 12 Best Backpacks for School in 2021
+The 12 Best Backpacks for Back-to-School

 Backpacks are probably among the most universal of school supplies, the item that gets the most use and suffers the most wear and tear.
 Finding the right backpack for school that will accommodate all of your child’s supplies—and that they’ll love carrying—requires a bit of research and a big stamp of approval from the student who has to lug their brand-new cool backpack around from home to class to afternoon extracurriculars.